 How special they were!

-had signaled for help, but nearest help was hours away.
+It was a terrible arctic storm.The vessel lost power and listed helplessly.The captain signaled for help, but nearest help was hours away.
+In short order, a

-The man had held close to the vessel s debris for hours until he saw the vessel drop from site behind him ... none of the others could be seen or heard.
+The man had held close to the vessel s debris for hours until he saw the huge hulk drop from site behind him.
+None of the others could be seen or heard.

-Nothing that he could see ... but movement ... a ripple on the surface of the water, tunneling toward him.
+Nothing that he could see, but then movement.
+A ripple on the surface of the water, tunneling toward him.